numenta/nupic-legacy/README.md

 ### Currently supported platforms:

- * Linux (64bit)
+ * 64-bit Linux
- * Mac OSX
+ * Mac OS X
- * Raspberry Pi (ARMv6)
- * Chromebook (Ubuntu ARM, Crouton) (ARMv7)
  * [VM images](https://github.com/numenta/nupic/wiki/Running-Nupic-in-a-Virtual-Machine)

 ### Dependencies:

- * Python (2.6-2.7) (with development headers)
+ * Python 2.7 (with development headers)
- * GCC (4.6-4.8), or Clang
+ * Compiler toolchain with support for C++11 such as GCC >= 4.7 (Linux-only), or llvm/clang
- * Make or any IDE supported by CMake (Visual Studio, Eclipse, XCode, KDevelop, etc)
+ * Make
+ * CMake

-The dependencies are included in platform-specific repositories for convenience.
+The _python_ dependencies are included in platform-specific repositories for convenience.
 Installing from these repositories is not required if the dependencies defined above have been manually installed or already exist on your system.

 * [nupic-linux64](https://github.com/numenta/nupic-linux64) for 64-bit Linux systems
 * [nupic-darwin64](https://github.com/numenta/nupic-darwin64) for 64-bit OS X systems